Video Audition Requirements

 - Please be certain to WATCH AND LISTEN to your video before submission, checking your audio levels and visual presentation of the video overall.
 TIP: Take multiple takes of your entire audition, then submit your best audition recording.

-- FAQs and Helpful Hints & Tips can be found on the side menu.
+- FAQs can be found on the side menu.

 Below are some sample videos to show an appropriate angle and distance from the camera.
 Note: the full range of motion is in the frame at all times, and we can see the details, such as embouchure and technique and we can see the applicant clearly.